-From a computational point of view, the fact that the D-D terms are fully specified by the Hamiltonian matrix elements alone means that considerable savings can be obtained by avoiding the evaluation of the Fourier transforms in Eqs.
-(36-37) at every interpolation point (and avoiding the setup of the matrix elements $\langle \mathbf{0}n|\hat{r}{\alpha}|\mathbf{R}m\rangle$, which can be costly in a real-space implementation).
+From a computational point of view, the fact that the D-D term is fully specified by the Hamiltonian matrix elements alone means that considerable savings can be obtained by avoiding the evaluation of the Fourier transforms in Eqs.
+(39) and (40) at every interpolation point (and avoiding the setup of the matrix elements $\langle 0n | \hat{r}{\alpha} | \mathbf{R}m \rangle$, which can be costly in a real-space implementation).
 More importantly, this observation, if it turns out to hold for other materials as well, could prove to be important for future efforts to derive approximate schemes capable of capturing the most important contributions to the AHC.

 Finally, we investigate how the total AHC depends upon the strength of the spin-orbit interaction, following the approach of Sec.
 IV C to modulate the spin-orbit strength.
 The result is shown in Fig. 7.
 We emphasize that our approach is a more specific test of the dependence upon spin-orbit strength than the one carried out in Ref.
-15; there, the speed of light c was varied, which entails changing the strength of the various scalar relativistic terms as well.
-Nevertheless, both studies lead to a similar conclusion: the variation is found to be linear for small values of the spin-orbit coupling ($\lambda \ll 1$), while quadratic or other higher-order terms also become appreciable when the full interaction is included ($\lambda = 1$).
+17; there, the speed of light c was varied, which entails changing the strength of the various scalar relativistic terms as well.
+Nevertheless, both studies lead to a similar conclusion: the variation is found to be linear for small values of the spin-orbit coupling